yusacetin/yuasm/README.md

 ### Object file structure

 Symbol information is provided at the beginning of the object file.
-Object files from beginning to end follow this order:
+Object files from beginning to end follow this structure:

 * (32 bits) Number of symbol definitions
 * For each symbol: